-ACH (Airlines Clearing House) – The ATA clearinghouse for electronic invoicing.
+ACH (Airlines Clearing House) – The A4A clearinghouse for electronic invoicing.

 AIA (ATPCO, IATA, ARC) – AIA is the organisation formed by ATPCO, IATA, and ARC to support the First & Final™ process.

 ARC (Airlines Reporting Corp.) – ARC operates COMPASS® which houses transaction and prorate data for the purposes of settlement.

 A4A (Airlines for America) – The trade group for U.S.-based airlines.